fastdatascience/drug_named_entity_recognition/README.md

 The main data source is from Drugbank, augmented by datasets from the NHS, MeSH, Medline Plus and Wikipedia.

+🌟 There is a handy Jupyter Notebook, `update.ipynb` which will update the Drugbank and MeSH data sources (re-download them from the relevant third parties).

 ## Update the Drugbank dictionary

 If you want to update the dictionary, you can use the data dump from Drugbank and replace the file `drugbank vocabulary.csv`: